 - Generally, the Post () method is less effective and is not often used.

-This process is achieved through request dispatcher interface.
+This process is achieved through the request dispatcher interface.

-Ans: Request Dispatcher creates an object that is responsible to receive requests from the browser or client and then navigates them to any resources like Servlets, JSP, or HTML which resides at the server side.
+Answer: Request Dispatcher creates an object that is responsible to receive requests from the browser or client and then navigates them to any resources like Servlets, JSP, or HTML which resides at the server-side.

 There are basically two methods of Request Dispatcher: